-For both obvious and subtle reasons, the software that animates a large, shared display and its electronic chalk is not the same as that for a workstation.
+For both obvious and subtle reasons, the software that animates a large shared display and its electronic chalk is not the same as that for a workstation.
 Switching back and forth between chalk and keyboard may involve walking several steps, and so the act is qualitatively different from using a keyboard and mouse.
-In addition, body size is an issue -- not everyone can reach the top of the board, so a Macintosh-style menu bar may not be a good idea.
+In addition, body size is an issue.
+Not everyone can reach the top of the board, so a Macintosh-style menu bar might have to run across the bottom of the screen instead.